In Vitro Fertilization (IVF)

 Frozen Embryo Transfer

-When the cycle has reached the correct stage, two to four frozen embryos will be selected and thawed.
+When the cycle has reached the correct stage, an embryo will be selected and thawed.
 The frozen embryo transfer procedure takes place in exactly the same way as a fresh embryo transfer.
 A thin catheter is inserted into the uterus through the cervix.
-The embryos are then introduced into the uterine cavity through this tube.
+The embryo is then introduced into the uterine cavity through this tube.
 The procedure takes very little time and there is minimal discomfort.
+In-vitro fertilization is a highly effective fertility treatment, but it is not uncommon for more than one cycle to be performed before pregnancy occurs.
+One of the ways we can ease the physical, financial, and emotional burden of undergoing multiple IVF cycles is through the use of cryopreserved, or frozen, embryos.
+Frozen embryo transfer can be used in subsequent IVF cycles when the initial cycle is unsuccessful, or be performed years later when the patient is ready to have another child.

 Chances of Success